switch2osm/switch2osm/docs/en/serving-tiles/manually-building-a-tile-server-debian-11.md

 Initially, we'll load only a small amount of test data.
 Other download locations are available, but `download.geofabrik.de` has a wide range of options.
 In this example we'll download the data for Azerbaijan, which is currently about 32Mb.

-Browse to <https://download.geofabrik.de/asia/azerbaijan.html> and note the "This file was last modified" date (e.g. "{{ dl_timestamp }}").
+Browse to <https://download.geofabrik.de/asia/azerbaijan.html>{: target=_blank} and note the "This file was last modified" date (e.g. "{{ dl_timestamp }}").
 We'll need that later if we want to update the database with people's subsequent changes to OpenStreetMap.
 Download it as follows:

 ```sh
 mkdir ~/data